Welcome to Year 4

 - English - We will be using some Viking themed books and Sagas as a stimulus for writing and development of reading skills.
 Spelling, punctuation and grammar (SPaG) will also be a key focus for our English teaching, building on last year’s learning.

-- Maths - In addition to daily times table practice, we will mainly be focusing on understanding number and place value.
-We will soon move onto developing formal methods of addition and subtraction and also problem solving and reasoning.
+- Maths - In addition to daily times table practice, we will mainly be focusing developing formal methods of addition and subtraction and also problem solving and reasoning.

-- Science - This term’s topic will be ‘Sound’.
+- Science - This half term’s topic will be ‘States of Matter’.
 The children will learn how vibrations cause sound and explore pitch and loudness.
 Linking with DT and music.

-- PE - TBC on Thursdays with Mr. Simms.
+- PE - Archery on Thursdays with Mr. Simms and Gymnastics on Fridays with the sports coach.
 The daily mile will continue every afternoon.

 - PSHE - We will continue to use the JIGSAW program to guide physical, social and health education in Year 4 including and topics we missed from Year 3.
 In particular SRE (sex and relationships education)